Chaitanya31612/DoctorzBook/README.md

 The main attributes of learning includes time management, cooperation, prioritization of work, determination and hard work.

 ## What's next for Untitled
+There is always scope for more, so were are not getting settled here and we want to bring this application in mainstream and make it accessible to users all around the world because relation of doctors and users is same everywhere.
+I am also working on a Medical Diagnosis application wherein user has to pass his/her X-Ray and they get predictions which says accordingly that system is 90% sure about Pneumonia case or in opposite.
+So we will work on this project and introduce features like payment gateway and on door doctor facilities to patients wherever possible.